 When we say “medium,” we’re referring to the chain length of the fatty acid’s chemical structure.
 All fatty acids are composed of connected strings of hydrogen and carbon.
 Oils can contain long-chain, medium-chain, or short-chain fatty acids.
 Short-chain fats have 5 carbons or fewer.
 Medium-chain fats have between 6 and 12 carbons.
 And long-chain fats have between 13 and 21 carbons.

 The main difference between the chain length is that medium-chain fatty acids are easier to digest than long-chain fatty acids.
 The metabolization of MCTs is different than LCTs (long-chain triglycerides).
 MCTs do not require a stop in the liver before being converted into fuel for your brain.
 It also takes less work for the body to dismantle the carbon bonds of MCTs as opposed to LCTs.
 The ease and quickness of digestion allow the body to turn MCTs into useful energy for your muscles and brain much more quickly than LCTs.
-MCT oil can also help improve your mood and overall sense of wellbeing.
+MCT oil can also help improve your mood, overall sense of wellbeing, and it can even enhance aspects of memory.

 MCT Oil vs. Coconut Oil